Raja Ampat Islands

-Raja Ampat (/id/), or the Four Kings, is an archipelago located off of the northwest tip of Bird's Head Peninsula (on the island of New Guinea), Southwest Papua province, Indonesia.
+Raja Ampat (/id/), or the Four Kings, is an archipelago located off the northwest tip of Bird's Head Peninsula (on the island of New Guinea), Southwest Papua province, Indonesia.
 It comprises over 1,500 small islands, cays, and shoals around the four main islands of Misool, Salawati, Batanta, and Waigeo, and the smaller island of Kofiau.

 The Raja Ampat archipelago is just south of the equator and forms part of the Coral Triangle, an area of Southeast Asian seas containing the richest marine biodiversity on earth.
 The Coral Triangle itself is an approximate area west-southwest of the Philippines, east-northeast and southeast of the island of Borneo, and north, east, and west of the island of New Guinea, including the seas in between.
 Thousands of species of marine organisms, from the tiniest cleaner shrimp and camouflaged pygmy seahorses to the majestic cetaceans and whale sharks, thrive in these waters.

-Administratively, the archipelago is part of the province of Southwest Papua.
+Since 2024, the archipelago is part of the province of Southwest Papua (formerly West Papua (province)).
 Most of the islands constitute the Raja Ampat Regency, which was separated from Sorong Regency in 2004.
-The regency encompasses around 70,000 km2 of land and sea, of which 8,034.44 km^{2} constitutes the land area and has a population of 64,141 at the 2020 Census; the official estimate as at mid 2022 was 66,839.
+The regency encompasses around 70,000 km2 of land and sea, of which 8,034.44 km^{2} constitutes the land area and has a population of 64,141 at the 2020 census; the official estimate as at mid 2022 was 66,839.
 This excludes the southern half of Salawati Island, which is not part of this regency but instead constitutes the Salawati Selatan and Salawati Tengah Districts of Sorong Regency.

+From 2019 onwards, the natural conservation in the islands has been endangered by illegal mining (e.g. nickel) that has caused widespread criticism from the Indonesian public.